CocoaPods/guides.cocoapods.org/source/using/using-cocoapods.html.md

 ### Integration with an existing workspace

 Integrating CocoaPods with an existing workspace requires one extra line in your Podfile.
-Simply specify the `.xcworkspace` filename in a target block like so:
+Simply specify the `.xcworkspace` filename in outside your target blocks like so:

 ```ruby
 workspace 'MyWorkspace'